ambitioninc/django-query-builder/README.md

 # django-query-builder
 querybuilder is a django library for assisting with the construction and execution of sql.
-This is not meant to replace django querysets; it is meant for managing complex queries and helping perform database operations that django doesn't handle easily.
-Developers asking "Why not use django's .raw() function?" and those lacking experience writing "raw" sql should avoid using querybuilder and stick with django's querysets.
+This is not meant to replace django querysets; it is meant for managing complex queries and helping perform database operations that django doesn't handle.

 ## Requirements